kairosity/mp4-lionize/README.md

 ## 4. Navigation

 Navigation has been divided into a main navbar and a side navbar for logged in users.
-This division's purpose is dual:
+This division serves a dual purpose:
 Firstly to simplify the contextual ordering of the different pages and secondly to create a sort of user portal / dashboard *feel* to the application.
 There is also footer navigation.

 <details>